 Nearly all laptops ship with wireless cards that must be replaced to get WiFi on OS X. Laptops use Mini-PCIe cards and Half Mini-PCIe cards.
 Make sure you know which type your laptop uses.

-Of course if you don’t want to mess with PCI cards, you can always use a USB wireless adapter.
-They will generally be slower that PCI cards.
+Of course, if you don’t want to mess with PCI cards, you can always use a USB wireless adapter.
+They will generally be slower than PCI cards.

 D-Link DWA-131 This card will work with Realtek’s drivers.
 You will have to start them at boot, so your wireless will load slightly more slowly.
 It works for 10.6-10.8 and should also work on 10.9.
 TP-LINK TL-WN727N The wn727n requires a patched kext which has been tested on 10.6-10.8 and it should also work on 10.9.
 The kext should load faster than Realtek’s driver; however, it is more likely to cause compatibility issues.
 TP-LINK TL-WN727N As with the D-Link, you’ll need a driver for this card.
 It is designed to work on 10.4-10.8 and should work on 10.9.